gnembon/trusted-server/README.md

  not changed.

 ## Dismounting of vehicles
  - when player dismounts of a vehicle, it will receive an extra packet with vehicle positions.
-This should resolve some issues with boats or horses to dissapear for the client after dismounting of such vehicle.
+This resolves SOME issues with boats or horses to disappear for the client after dismounting of such vehicle.
+The core issue which is wrong client position, which comes in later ticks is not solved yet, but we are working on it.
  - If a player was riding a mob (e.g. horse), dismounting would reset that mob's navigation.
 This should prevent horses wander into oblivion after stopped being ridden.